fistiron097/demo-delta/README.md

 # demo-delta
-This is a newbie learning git
+This is a newbie learning git.